poetic/ember-fryctoria/README.md

 1. <del>Perf, cached jobs in syncer</del>
 1. <del>Namespace all custome stuff or put them into functions</del>

-1. !!!
-TODO ? give trashStore localForage Serializer? overwrite this.serializerFor
-   in trashStore.

 1. TODO: think about how to deal with slow internet.
    (Ping?, disadvantage: overhead, not a good predicator of the internet?, real interaction can stil be slow, we actually make the request slower, what